Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

-where $\hat\kappa^{(-)}$ is a $3\times2$ axial-polar torque-polarizability pseudotensor that is odd under sublattice interchange, and $\mathbf{E}\perp\nhat$.
-Deterministic switchability requires that $\hat\kappa^{(-)}$ does not vanish identically; its structure fixes the symmetry-allowed torque polarizations and switchable axes of $\Lvec$.
-In bulk centrosymmetric altermagnets $\hat\kappa^{(-)}\equiv0$ and deterministic switching between $\Lvec$ and $-\Lvec$ is impossible.
+where $\mathbf{E}\perp\nhat$, $\hat\kappa^{(-)}$ is a $3\times2$ axial-polar torque-polarizability pseudotensor that is odd under sublattice interchange, and the subscript $\mu$ is dropped for clarity.
+Deterministic switchability requires a nonvanishing $\hat\kappa^{(-)}$, whose structure determines the symmetry-allowed torque polarizations and hence the switchable axes for $\Lvec$.
+In centrosymmetric altermagnets the bulk contribution to $\hat\kappa^{(-)}$ vanishes, and deterministic switching between $\Lvec$ and $-\Lvec$ must therefore rely on the reduced symmetry of the film.

 The form of a macroscopic response tensor is constrained by Neumann's principle, which requires it to be invariant under the symmetry operations of the crystal.
-For tensors that are odd under sublattice exchange, such as $\hat\kappa^{(-)}$, Neumann's principle must be applied to the antisymmetry point group \cite{Shubnikov1951}.
-To define antisymmetry \cite{Heesch1930}, the two sublattices are decorated by two labels (e.g., black and white colors); the antisymmetry operation is the color swap.
-A candidate element $g$ of the antisymmetry group combines a conventional spatial symmetry operation $R_g$ inherited from the crystallographic symmetry group and a label $\eta_g=\pm1$ denoting whether it includes an additional color swap.
-For the bulk material, the antisymmetry point group is identical to the nontrivial spin point group \cite{LITVIN1974538,Litvin:a14103,Smejkal1} that determines collinear altermagnetic order, with the opposite spins playing the roles of colors decorating the two sublattices.
+For tensors that are odd under sublattice interchange, such as $\hat\kappa^{(-)}$, Neumann's principle must be applied to the antisymmetry point group \cite{Shubnikov1951}.
+To define antisymmetry \cite{Heesch1930}, the two sublattices are decorated by two labels (e.g., A and B); the antisymmetry operation is the label swap.
+A candidate element $g$ of the antisymmetry group combines a conventional spatial symmetry operation $R_g$ inherited from the crystallographic symmetry group and a label $\eta_g=\pm1$ denoting whether it includes an additional label swap.
+For the bulk material, the antisymmetry point group $G$ is identical to the nontrivial spin point group \cite{LITVIN1974538,Litvin:a14103,Smejkal1} that determines collinear altermagnetic order, with the opposite spins playing the roles of labels assigned to the two sublattices.
+Equivalently, antisymmetry and the staggered responses can be described using the one-dimensional irreducible representation of the order parameter \cite{McClarty2024,Watanabe2018}.

-For an oriented film with surface normal $\nhat$, under our assumption of statistically invariant interface roughness, macroscopic response properties obey Neumann's principle with respect to the relevant surface point group, which is the subgroup of the bulk antisymmetry point group that leaves $\nhat$ invariant \cite{Belashchenko2010}.
-The sublattice-odd tensor $\hat\kappa^{(-)}$ must therefore be invariant under the \emph{surface antisymmetry group} $G_s(\nhat)$.
+For an oriented film with surface normal $\nhat$, under our assumption of statistically invariant interface roughness, macroscopic response properties obey Neumann's principle with respect to the relevant surface point group \cite{Belashchenko2010}.
+The sublattice-odd tensor $\hat\kappa^{(-)}$ must therefore be invariant under the \emph{surface antisymmetry point group} $G_s(\nhat)=\{\,g\in G \mid R_g\hat{\mathbf n}=\hat{\mathbf n}\,\}$.
 Explicitly, for each element $g\in G_s(\nhat)$, the axial-polar tensor $\hat\kappa^{(-)}$ must satisfy